tribut/homeassistant-docker-venv/README.md

 ### Docker Compose

-If you are running Docker Compose, you have to adds these parameters to your `docker-compose.yml` file instead:
+If you are running Docker Compose, you have to add these parameters to your `docker-compose.yml` file instead:

     user: '1000:1000'
     command: '/config/docker/run'